netdata/netdata/packaging/docker/README.md

 ### Add or remove other volumes

-Some of the volumes are optional depending on how you use Netdata:
+Some volumes are optional depending on how you use Netdata:

 -   If you don't want to use the apps.plugin functionality, you can remove the mounts of `/etc/passwd` and `/etc/group` (they are used to get proper user and group names for the monitored host) to get slightly better security.